 While the majority of instruction for this degree is offered online, a limited amount of travel to the Big Rapids campus is required.
-See the program schedule in the information and application packet for more information.
+See the program schedule in the online program page for more information.

-The Heating, Ventilation, Air Conditioning, and Refrigeration (HVACR) Engineering Technology curriculum is a two-year, upper-division sequence leading to a bachelor of science degree.
-Instruction is aimed at developing expertise in system and controls design, retrofitting, testing and adjusting, system balancing, and building operations with microcomputer controls.
+The Heating, Ventilation, Air Conditioning, and Refrigeration (HVACR) Engineering Technology and Energy Management curriculum is a two-year, upper-division sequence leading to a bachelor of science degree.
+The HVEM degree addresses designing, retrofitting, testing, and balancing on a problem-solving level and prepares the HVACR engineering technologist to fill a wide technological gap between the service technicians and engineers.

 Students learn up-to-date methods of identifying and performing efficiency evaluations on different types of heating, ventilation and air conditioning systems found in commercial and industrial buildings.
 They also learn methods of adjusting and balancing equipment for maximum performance.